 Native fingerprint support!

-Not only do the new Nexus 6P and Nexus 5X integrate fingerprint readers – the whole system does!
-Google has released a fingerprint API that gives developers the power to tap into our phones’ biometric authentication.
+Google released fingerprint API that gives developers the power to tap into our phones’ biometric authentication.

 What this means is that not only will these fingerprint readers be good for unlocking your device, any developer can use it to offer a secure connection with their users.
 Imagine once banks, social networks, email clients and other services integrate it.
 Say goodbye to passwords!